leaningtech/labs/sites/cheerpj/src/content/docs/10-getting-started/00-Java-app.md

 **To get started you will need:**

 - Your Java application file(s).
 You can also use this [TextDemo.jar](https://docs.oracle.com/javase/tutorialJWS/samples/uiswing/TextDemoProject/TextDemo.jar) sample.
-- An HTML file where your Java app will be wrapped
+- An HTML file where your Java app will be wrapped.
-- A simple HTTP server to test your webpage locally
+- A simple HTTP server to test your webpage locally.

 ## 1. Create a project directory

 Let's start by creating a project folder where all your files will be.
-Please copy your java and future HTML files here.
+Copy your java and future HTML files here.

 ```shell